 Find the question you want to edit in our library.
 If the question is already in the assignment, you can select it and then click the locate button to locate that question in the library.

-- With a question selected, click the duplicate button.
+Click on a question to select it, then click the duplicate button.
 The copy will appear at the bottom of the question list since it is sorted by ID in ascending order.
-If you click the ID header, you can sort by ID in descending order, which will place the newest questions at the top of the list.
+If you click the ID column header, you can sort by ID in descending order, which will place the newest questions at the top of the list.

-Edit the question copyOnce you have located the new question, click to select it, then click the Edit button.
+Edit the question copyOnce you have located the new question, click to select it, then click the edit button.

 Make the changes you desire.
 Check all of the tabs of the question in case your change affects them.
 It's probably a good idea to call your Client Success Specialist the first time you do this, so they can walk you through everything and make sure you understand what everything means.

 You can also edit an existing question to create something brand new.
 This might be a good idea for your first few questions, so you can see how our feedback and variables work.
 In some cases, though, it might be easiest to start from scratch.